Please ensure Javascript is enabled for purposes of website accessibility

 3 Investments with the Best Retirement Income Streams

-When you think about the best retirement income streams, your primary interest will be in dependability.
-There is no use putting your money into a regular income stream if you don’t know if it will come through for you each month.
+When you think about generating income in retirement, your primary interest will be in dependability.
+There is no use putting your money into an income-generating investment if you don’t know whether it will come through for you each month.

-Here is our list of some of the best income sources to take advantage of for your retirement plan.
+Here is our list of some of the best income sources to take advantage of in the distribution phase of your retirement.

 1. Stocks with a high dividend yield

-Dividends are paid out by companies as cash and can be immediately accessible to the investor.
+Dividends are paid out by companies as cash and you can treat it as cash, the same as you would with a paycheck.
 You will often have the option of automatically reinvesting these dividend payments or taking them as income.
-In the case of this retirement plan, you would be taking them as your income.
+In your retirement years, you would be taking them as your income.
 It will be important to understand how often each company pays out dividends because it can vary from company to company, although many pay their dividends quarterly.
 Many investors like to stagger dividend investments using a dividend calendar to replicate the periodic income that a regular paycheck would provide.

 Dividend Aristocrats are a good place to begin your search if reliable and growing dividend payments are part of your retirement income strategy.